[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 problem

-A company operates an order-taking application that consists of multiple EC2 instances in an Auto Scaling group.
+The company operates an order processing application consisting of multiple EC2 instances within an Auto Scaling group.

-Orders are distributed to order processing components via Amazon SQS, and the processing results are returned.
+Orders are distributed to order processing components via Amazon SQS, and processing results are returned.

-The company has a service level agreement (SLA) that specifies the time it takes from receiving an order to returning the result, but during peak order periods, it is taking close to the upper limit of the specified time.
+The company has a Service Level Agreement (SLA) that specifies the time from order receipt to result return, but during peak order times, it is taking close to the specified time limit.

-Which of the following would a solutions architect recommend as an improvement measure?
+Which of the following improvement measures would a solution architect recommend?

 Choices